CALIO

 You see, Calico's quite different.
 He comes from a dark past.
 A former burglar that’s turned vigilante, stalking the city’s underbelly.
 A tragic loss in his life propelled him to make the shift from retired criminal to guardian of animals.
 It also helps that Hector Gill aka Calico is not a people person, therefore, he’s naturally inclined to come to the aid of creatures, big or small.
 His past involvement in illicit activities and personality traits make him an ideal candidate to step into this new role, and it’s certainly befitting.

 H.H.
-German also shares with me that Calico is of Latin descent.
-Which I absolutely love, being Latina myself.
-Now, we do indeed have a few Hispanic superheroes like Miles Morales for example, but it certainly couldn’t hurt to have more representation out there.
+German also shares with me that Calico is of Latin descent, which I absolutely love, being Latina myself.

 “I'm Dominican-American!”